Home>Health and basic rights>Delivering Water

 - Fr Júlio Sosa SJ, Director of Jesuit Social Services Timor-Leste.
 The Water Project’s primary aim is to support rural communities and help provide clean and safe water.
 It does this through working with communities to construct clean water infrastructure such as deep well pumps.
 The project involves community members in the planning, construction and maintenance of the water sources, so that they have a sense of ownership and responsibility of water system.
 This leads to a strengthened sense of community, as well as long-term sustainability of the water infrastructure.

 Families are now able to collect water safely and easily right near their homes.
 As a result, people are able to have proper baths, families have been able to use water for planting vegetables in their backyard, and children are able to attend school because they no longer spend hours each day collecting water.
-Since 2018, Jesuit Mission has partnered with Jesuit Social Service (JSS) Timor-Leste and 12 communities assisting a total of 1,110 households (4,887 individuals) with safe access to clean water.
-In addition, to the water project, the sanitation project began in early 2021, which includes the installation of sanitation systems and their promotion to improve hygiene practices and the standard of heath.
-Over three years, the project plans to instal 18 clean and safe water facilities and 45 sanitation facilities.
+Since 2018, Jesuit Mission has partnered with Jesuit Social Service (JSS) Timor-Leste to build water facilities in 18 communities, providing over 6,500 people with safe, clean water.
+This project has greatly reduced the distance and time needed to fetch water.
+Previously, residents walked 1 to 2 kilometers for water; now, clean water is just 10 meters from their homes, significantly reducing the time spent collecting water.
+In addition, to the water project, the sanitation project began in early 2021, which includes the installation of 36 sanitation systems , benefitting 213 household.
+The project also promotes better hygiene practices and health standards.

 "We have given 15 units of toilets to 15 families in 4 different sub-villages.
 This project is an initiative to remind us all on the importance of sanitary facilities for these communities.”